-Almost two thirds of the files in the samples had service plans that addressed all the conditions in the court orders and about one third had at least one service plan that addressed some, but not all, of the conditions in an order.
+Two thirds of the files had service plans that addressed all the conditions in the court orders.
+Of the remaining files, almost two thirds had at least one service plan that addressed some, but not all of the conditions in an order and almost one quarter had at least one service plan that did not address any of the conditions in the court orders.